quasarframework/quasar-framework.org/source/components/button.md

 <script>
 export default {
+  data () {
+    return { loading: false }
+  },
   methods: {
-    // notice parameter "done" (Function)
-    simulateProgress (event, done) {
+    simulateProgress () {
+      // we set loading state
+      this.loading = true

       // simulate a delay, like in
       // waiting for an Ajax call
       setTimeout(() => {
-        // delay is over, now we call
+        // delay is over, now we reset loading state this.loading = false
-        // done() function to inform button
-        // it must go to its initial state done()
-        // DON't forget to call done() otherwise
+        // DON't forget to reset loading state
-        // the button will keep on being in
+        // otherwise the button will keep on
-        // "loading" state
+        // being in "loading" state
       }, 3000)
     }
   }